dart-lang/language/working/333 - shared memory multithreading/proposal.md

 }

 void main() async {
-  await Isolate.run(() async {
+  await Isolate.runShared(() async {
     await foo();
-  }, shared: true);
+  });
 }
 ```

 What happens when `Future` completes in a shared isolate?
 Who drives event loop of that isolate?
 Which thread will callbacks run on?

 We propose to tie answers to these questions to the existing concept: `Zone`.
 Root `Zone` of each isolate will responsible for managing event loop of that isolate.
 A `Zone` might have a thread pool associated with it or it might be driven externally by the embedder.

 Consider for example the code like `fut.then((v) { /* ... */ })`.
 When `Future` `fut` completes the invocation of the callback is going to be managed by the `Zone` to which it is bound: if `Zone` has thread pool associated with it and we are not on one of the threads associated with that pool then a task will be posted to the pool instead of executing callback on the current thread.
 This makes it easy to understand and control how asynchronous execution moves between threads.

 If you get a hold of `Zone` from another isolate (`Zone` should probably be `Shareable`) then you should be able to inject a callback into the event loop owned by that `Zone`.

 #### Shareable `Future` and `Stream` instances

 `Future<Shareable>` and `Stream<Shareable>` should be shareable between isolates within the isolate group.

 #### Structured Concurrency